brimdata/zed/docs/language/search-expressions.md

 > Note that this equivalency between keyword search terms and grep semantics
 > will change in the near future when we add support for full-text search.
 > In this case, grep will still support substring match but keyword search
-> will match segmented words from string fields so that they can be efficiently
+> will match segmented words from string fields.
-> queried in search indexes.

 #### Non-String Literal Search Term